 Ease of use

-Ease of use is a tricky criteria.
+Ease of use is a tricky criterion.
 We always like the “10 year old child test” when evaluating emergency products, because you want gear that’s simple and intuitive enough that a 10 year old can use it in a crisis without any help or manual.

 But there’s a tradeoff: Controls are simpler when the lamp has fewer important features, such as red night vision modes or a lockout mode that prevents it from accidentally turning on in your bag and wasting battery life.